EliasB8/100-days-of-code/log.md

 **Today's Progress**: I learned about redux and react-reduz from the coursera course and completed the third of the module.
 Redux seems to simplify state managemnt and form validation.

 **Thoughts**: Never STOP!!

+### Day 35 and 36: August 8, Saturday, 2020

+**Today's Progress**: I sumbitted Assignment 3 @coursera React course, which is on react-redux forms and form validations.
+Only one week module and an assignment left for my certeficate ... so excited.

+**Thoughts**: Keep Learning!!